mtrogman/managarr/README.md

 managarr uses discord in conjunction with MariaDB, Plex, and Discord to manage users subscriptions.

+# Commands

+/payment_recieved [User] [Amount]
+    This cmd will use [User] and search for it in primaryDiscord, paymentPerson, primaryEmail and return all matches.
+Once you select the user(s) it will calculate the amount based off the values in the config and [Amount].
+It will calculate the new end date for the user and also increment the paidAmount of the user to match the amount recieved.
+If the payment amount matches one of the dicount points (3/6/12 Months) it calculates the paid months by that number, if it doesnt match one of those values it defaults to 1 month and calculates payment off that price and extends users subscription by the amount of months that the payment covers.
+If the payment doesnt cleanly add up the extra amount is also added to the users payment.

 # Installation and setup

 ## Requirements